Time-Critical Adversarial Influence Blocking Maximization: Preliminaries

 \subsection{Time-Critical AIBM}

 AIBM involves two seed sets: the known negative seed set $S$, and the positive seed set $A$ to be selected.
 Each node has three possible states: \textit{i) positively activated}, \textit{ii) negatively activated}, \textit{iii) inactive}.
-At timestep $t = 0$, each seed in $S$ and $A$ simultaneously attempts to activate its neighboring nodes in the graph.
-If positive and negative information reach the same node at timestep $t$, three \textit{tie-breaking rules} are defined to determine the node's state: \begin{itemize} \item \textbf{Positive Dominance.} When a node $v\in V\backslash\{S\cup A\}$ receives positive and negative information from its neighbor at the same time $t$, $v$ is positively activated; \item \textbf{Negative Dominance.} When a node $v\in V\backslash\{S\cup A\}$ receives positive and negative information from its neighbor at the same time $t$, $v$ is negatively activated; \item \textbf{Fixed Dominance.} When a node $v\in V\backslash\{S\cup A\}$ receives positive and negative information from its neighbor at the same time $t$, $v$ is activated by the neighbor with the highest priority, which is pre-defined. \end{itemize}
+At timestep $t = 0$, each seed in $S$ and $A$ simultaneously attempts to activate its inactive neighbor nodes in the graph.
+When a node $v\in V\backslash\{S\cup A\}$ receives positive and negative information from its neighbors at the same time $t$, different tie-breaking rules can be applied to determine its activation status.
+Generally, there are three common tie-breaking rules: \textit{1) positive dominance (PD), receive positive information}; \textit{2) negative dominance (ND),receive negative information} and \textit{3) fixed dominance (FD), based on the predefined priority sequence, receive the information from the higher one.}

-Despite different tie-breaking rules, we can give a general definition of Negative Influence Reduction, the naive objective of the AIBM problem, as presented in Definition~\ref{def:reduction}. \begin{definition}[Negative Influence Reduction] Let $S$ and $A$ denote the known negative seed set and the selected positive seed set, respectively.
-Let $\sigma(S,\varnothing)$ denote the number of nodes activated by $S$ when $S$ propagates alone.
-Then, \textbf{Negative Influence Reduction $\sigma^-$} for the positive seed set $A$ is
+Despite different tie-breaking rules, we can give a general definition of Negative Influence Reduction, the naive objective of the AIBM problem. \begin{definition}[Negative Influence Reduction] Let $S$ and $A$ denote the known negative seed set and the selected positive seed set, respectively. $\sigma(S,A)$ denotes the number of nodes activated by $S$ when $S$ and $A$ propagates simultaneously, and $\sigma(S,\varnothing)$ represents the number of nodes activated by $S$ when only $S$ propagates.
+Then, \textbf{Negative Influence Reduction $\sigma^-$} for the positive seed set $A$ is:

 \end{definition}